 Have kids jump off of a raised surface (with supervision for safety!)
 A bench, a chair, the second or third step – all work great for this!

 Rolling is a great way to build in some full-body proprioceptive input!
 Try rolling down a hill, on the living room floor, or on a bed!

 Check out these awesome dinosaur-themed proprioceptive activities from Sugar Aunts!

 Bubbles are always a hit during therapy sessions (and with our kids at home)!
-We love blowing bubbles, waiting until they fall near the floor, and STOMPING to pop them!
+We love blowing bubbles or using bubble machines, waiting until the bubbles fall near the floor, and STOMPING to pop them!